ZachFleck42/Drone-Mission-Simulator/README.md

 <br>

 ## Installation:
+You can try it out without installation here: https://zfleck-drone-sim.web.app/

+To install and run locally:

 1. Run ```docker-compose up``` in the directory and wait for containers to start.
 2. Application is now running.
 View the UI at http://localhost:3000 or send API requests directly to http://localhost:8080/sim<br>